 The required courses for admission into the Fast-Track Option, if a degree is completed, are:

 - Biochemistry 1430 or equivalent

 Please see Program Information for additional Bachelor of Nursing (Collaborative) Program information and admission requirements.

 Admission Decisions: Admission decisons will be emailed by the first week of June to the applicant's personal email account.
 Make sure to check the junk mail folder as the email may end up in that folder.

-Transfer Credits: Transfer students applying to the Four-Year Program and Fast-Track Option will have an automatic transfer credit evaluation completed (requested by the Nursing Consortium Office) once the admission application is received so as to determine if Program admission requirements have been met.
+Transfer Credits: Transfer students applying to the Four-Year Option and Fast-Track Option will have an automatic transfer credit evaluation completed (requested by the Nursing Consortium Office) once the admission application is received so as to determine if Program admission requirements have been met.

-Please Note: For the Four-Year Program, only the required biology and chemistry courses along with the non-nursing courses will be evaluated for transfer credit.
+Please Note: For the Four-Year Option, only the required biology and chemistry courses along with the non-nursing courses will be evaluated for transfer credit.
 For the Fast-Track Option, only the required statistics, biology and biochemistry courses will be evaluated for transfer credit for admission purposes.